 - He or she may claim the asset/document simply cannot be found.

 - Your spouse may work with a trusted friend or relative to create a false debt.
-This involves creating a fake loan, making payments, and having the payments returned to your spouse following the divorce.
-When criminals do this, it’s called money laundering.
-When a married party does it, it’s called hiding cash.
+A typical method is creating a fake loan.
+The borrower makes payments which get returned after the divorce.
+Criminals call it money laundering, married people call it hiding cash.

-- If your spouse owns a business, a list of salaries (do these employees actually exist?) and business expenses need to be checked.
+- You need to scrutinize a list of salaries and business expenses if your spouse owns a business.
+Do these employees really exist?
 All business expenses should have a receipt for tax purposes.
 If your spouse cannot produce receipts, there may be a problem.

 If Your Spouse Won’t Produce All Financial Records